Q1. How long does sponsorship last?

 Q14.
 Can I visit the child and school

 A14.
 Yes.
-There is accommodation next to the school and you can be met at the airport.
+There is accommodation in the area.
 Speak to us for more details.

 Q16.
 How and when do I pay?